Active and Beautiful Lake Baikal Tour

 Day 8 and 9: Shore-hiking

 Days 8 and 9 are a perfect combination of adventure and relaxation.
 Go trekking and shore-hiking along Baikal and the Sandy Bay (Peschannaya Bukhta).
 Thanks to “dancing” pine-trees and larches’ roots growing high above the ground, it reminds you of the world from Tolkien’s books.
-Enjoy the stunning lake views, its color-changing and crystal waters.
-Use the last opportunity to take photos of this marvelous landscape.
+Enjoy the stunning lake views, its colour-changing and crystal waters.
+Use the last opportunity to take photos of this marvellous landscape.

-Spend you evenings by a campfire, looking up at illuminated starry sky, relaxing and contemplating.
+Spend you evenings by a campfire, looking up at the illuminated starry sky, relaxing and contemplating.

 The night from day 8 to 9, you will spend in a camp tent.

 In the evening of day 9 you will go back to Irkutsk.
 Check-in and spend a night in the hotel in Irkutsk.